EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Communication/Negotiations/Start with No.md

 - If you can’t identify and then go around or over the blockers, you’re in for a long, hard time, by definition, because the blockers don’t make the real decisions.

+- **Three-Minute Checklist**
-- Three-Minute Checklist • The shell game is not glamorous, but remember: No decision-maker, no decision. • When dealing with messengers and blockers, always nurture.
+	- The shell game is not glamorous, but remember: No decision-maker, no decision.
+	- When dealing with messengers and blockers, always nurture.
 Be creative.
 Try again.

 - Each and every communication in a negotiation requires an agenda—and not just meetings where you’re sitting across the table from the other side.
 Agendas are required even for telephone calls and e-mails.